top of page

 • Create a list of all software that needs to be re-installed and make sure you have the media or info needed to re-install it.
 (Microsoft Office, Quick Books etc.)

-• Log into all browsers you use (Chrome, Edge, Safari etc.)
+• Log into all browsers you use (Chrome, Edge, Safari etc.) This will automatically replicate your favorites / bookmarks on the new computer.

 • Find the make and model of your computer (Take a picture of the label underneath the computer)